sunriselayer/gitbook/learn/sunrise/fee-abstraction.md

 ## Integration with Liquidity Incentives

-The DA Fee Abstraction mechanism works in harmony with Sunrise's broader liquidity incentive system.
+The Fee Abstraction mechanism works in harmony with Sunrise's broader liquidity incentive system.
 Developers who provide liquidity for DA access also participate in the governance gauge voting system, allowing them to direct additional rewards to their preferred pools.
 This creates multiple streams of benefits for liquidity providers:

 1. Direct `$vRISE` rewards for DA access
 2. Trading fees from their liquidity position